-Capstone at The Oaks will consist of 120 units, with an estimated unit mix 66 one bedrooms and 54 two bedrooms.
+Capstone at The Oaks will consist of 120 units, with an estimated unit mix of 66 one-bedrooms and 54 two-bedrooms.
 Capstone at The Oaks will have a community facility and will offer supportive services and resources for the aging community.
-These services are to be provided by the Calcasieu Council On Aging (CCOA), an established organization that seeks to benefit the quality of life of all elderly members of Calcasieu Parish, no matter their socioeconomic status.
+These services are to be provided by the Calcasieu Council On Aging (CCOA), an established organization that seeks to benefit the quality of life of all elderly members of Calcasieu Parish.
 Such programs may include, but not limited to transportation, financial and health seminars, access to connecting residents with supportive medical services in the community and recreational activities.
 This will be a 100% Tax Credit development with incomes averaging at or below 60% of the Area Median Income.
 The project is located within a short distance of grocery stores, hospital/doctor offices, pharmacy, library, bank, schools, shopping and churches and other amenities that will enhance the quality of life of all members of the proposed development.
 The development will be all new construction.
-The design features, services, and amenities will include 45 year extended affordability, Energy Star appliance packages in each unit, on-site management, community facility with kitchenette, accessible community space, security cameras, green building and many other features.
-The development of Capstone at The Oaks will not only provide housing for an underserved population, but will also help to play an important role in revitalizing the Lake Charles community by bringing its elderly members home to their beloved community.
+The design features, services, and amenities will include 45-year extended affordability, Energy Star appliance packages in each unit, on-site management, community facility with kitchenette, community space, security cameras, green building and many other features.
+The development of Capstone at The Oaks will help to play an important role in revitalizing the Lake Charles community by bringing its elderly members home to their beloved community.

 Lake Charles understands the importance of partnering with local and tribal governments, long-term recovery groups, culturally specific and community-based organizations, community action agencies, disaster case management, and other organizations.
-For this affordable housing project, the City will carry out targeted outreach and engagement to individuals and communities with LEP, members of protected classes such as African Americans, vulnerable populations, and individuals from underserved communities.
-The City will work with these populations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating and provided in a manner that accounts for culturally specific needs.
+For this affordable housing project, the City will carry out outreach and engagement.
+The City will work with these populations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating.
 The City may engage organizations to help with applicant intake and provide support through the application process.
-This will provide applicants with options for obtaining support from a trusted support network, which is intended to address potential accessibility challenges for impacted residents who have not yet participated in grantfunded recovery programs.
+This will provide applicants with options for obtaining support from a trusted support network, which is intended to address potential accessibility challenges for impacted residents who have not yet participated in grant-funded recovery programs.